Listing Of Information, Support & Resources on Child Abuse

 Salvation Army www.salvationarmy.org.nz

 The Salvation Army helps people in need through a wide range of community programmes including food parcels, budgeting, housing support, life skills and addiction services (drug, alcohol and problem gambling).
 Check the nearest centre to you.
-For the full range of assistance the Salvation Army offers, see their drop-down menu 'Need assistance?' on their website.
+For the full range of assistance the Salvation Army offers, see their drop-down menu 'Get Help' on their website.

 Shine www.2shine.org.nz Helpline 0508 74 46 33